 📖 Variations

-Here are some of the variations we have experimented with using this gluten-free fig bars recipe.
+Here are some variations we have experimented with using this gluten-free fig bars recipe.

 If you want the bars to be sweeter, add two tablespoons of brown sugar, pure maple syrup, or agave nectar.